Pot Loin in crock pot

 This crock pot pork loin recipe is fabulous as is or you can use the basic cooking technique and make it your own.
 Here are a few ideas:

-Tips for the best Pork Loin in Crock pot
+Tips for the best Slow Cooker Pork Loin

 Brining pork is the first step to achieve the best pork loin roast of your life, but it also is elevated by some other key steps.
 Here is how to make the juiciest crock pot pork loin recipe: